Loan Repayment and Exit Counseling

 Private Loan Repayment

-Login to the National Student Loan Data System (NSLDS) to confirm the Loan Servicer(s) on your loan(s).
-You can also view other important information regarding your loans on NSLDS including repayment statuses and interest rates.
+Login to your account on studentaid.gov to confirm the Loan Servicer(s) on your loan(s).
+You can also view other important information regarding your loans including repayment statuses and interest rates.